kurator-dev/kurator/docs/proposals/backup/backup.md

 	// +nullable
 	ExcludedNamespaces []string `json:"excludedNamespaces,omitempty"`

-	// IncludedResources is a slice of resource names to include in the backup.
+	// IncludedResources is a slice of API resource names to include in the backup.
-	// For example, we can populate this string array with "deployments" and "configmaps", then we will select all resources of type deployments and configmaps,
+	// For example, we can populate this string array with "deployments" and "configmaps", then we will select all resources of type deployments and configmaps.
-	// If empty, all resources are included.
+	// If empty, all API resources are included.
 	// Cannot work with IncludedClusterScopedResources, ExcludedClusterScopedResources, IncludedNamespaceScopedResources and ExcludedNamespaceScopedResources.
 	// +optional
 	// +nullable